microsoft/live-share/welcome/welcome-owner.md

 Send the link over e-mail, Slack, Skype, etc. and once someone joins you can begin immediately working with them!

-Note that the **person you invite does not need to register or be accepted in the private preview**.
+Note that the **person you invite does not need to sign up or be accepted in the private limited preview**.
 The web page for the invite link contains everything they need to know to download, install needed tools, and join the collaboration session.
 (However, they will not be able to _create_ their own collaboration sessions until they've been accepted in the preview.)

 ### 5. Collaborate!